 The best thing about the Austin Film Festival’s screenwriting conference was Paul Feig, who did a panel called “Heroes and Anti-Heroes” with Jenny Lumet and Aline Brosh McKenna and then the next day there was “A Conversation with Paul Feig.”
 Both panels were interesting and entertaining and educational and Paul Feig was funny and charming and very sharply dressed.
 He showed a trailer for The Heat, the latest comedy he’s been directing, with Sandra Bullock and Melissa McCarthy as an FBI agent and police officer teaming up to catch a mobster.
 When he introduced it I thought, “Ew, a buddy cop movie?
 How boring!”
-But the trailer was hilarious and I am definitely eager to go see it in April.
+But the trailer was hilarious and I am definitely eager to see the movie.

 Afterward I asked for his autograph (first time I have asked anyone for an autograph since Mickey Mouse at Disney World) and gushed to him about how much I love Freaks and Geeks — which I watched when it originally aired, then the reruns, and then when I was studying abroad in Scotland, Jess and Ed and I couldn’t afford to go out at night because Edinburgh is expensive and the exchange rate was so bad and we wanted to spend the little money we had on weekend trips, and since we didn’t have a TV we just watched a Freaks and Geeks DVD box set over and over on a laptop, until we pretty much had the commentary tracks memorized by the end of the semester.